The Real-Valued Bochner integral and the Modern Real-Valued Measurable function on $\mathbb{R}$: Abstract

 \section{Abstract}

-The like-Lebesgue integral of real-valued measurable functions (abbreviated as \textit{RVM-MI})is the most complete and appropriate integration Theory.
+The Lebesgue-Like integral of real-valued measurable functions (abbreviated as \textit{LL-integral}) is on one the most complete and appropriate integration Theory in Mathematics.
 Integrals are also defined in abstract spaces since Pettis (1938).
 In particular, Bochner integrals received much interest with very recent researches.
-It is very commode to use the \textit{RVM-MI} in constructing Bochner integral in Banach or in locally convex spaces.
-In this simple not, we prove that the Bochner integral and the \textit{RVM-MI} with respect to a finite measure $m$ are the same on $\mathbb{R}$.
-Applications of that equality may be useful in weak limits on Banach space.
+It is very common to use the \textit{LL}integral while constructing other types of integrals, in particular the Bochner in Banach or in locally convex spaces.
+In this simple note, we prove that the Bochner integral and the LL-integral with respect to a finite measure $m$ are the same on $\mathbb{R}$.
+Applications of that equality may be useful in weak limits on Banach space.\\

 $^{\dag\dag\dag}$ Gane Samb Lo.\\ LERSTAD, Gaston Berger University, Saint-Louis, S\'en\'egal (main affiliation).
 LSTA, Pierre and Marie Curie University, Paris VI, France.
 AUST - African University of Sciences and Technology, Abuja, Nigeria\\ gane-samb.lo@edu.ugb.sn, gslo@aust.edu.ng, ganesamblo@ganesamblo.net\\ Permanent address : 1178 Evanston Dr NW T3P 0J9,Calgary, Alberta, Canada.\\